KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 Zenetism rejects circular time
 within any single universe.

-Instead, it proposes
+Instead, it allows
-a tumbling multiverse,
+a tumbling multiverse as a lawful cosmological model,
-where infinite universes sprout in all directions,
+in which universes may arise in many directions,
 each housing its own emanatory arc.

 Within a universe,